escherize/silo-spec/readme.md

 ## 3. Overview

-A Tortise file is a sequence of file sections.
+A Silo file is a sequence of file sections.
 Each section starts with a file declaration line, followed by the file’s content lines.
 A fixed delimiter string identifies declaration lines.
 Blank lines outside sections are ignored.

 ## 4. Delimiter
 - The delimiter MUST be a non-empty sequence of one or more Unicode characters that are not ASCII space (0x20), horizontal tab (0x09), line feed (0x0A), or carriage return (0x0D).
-Emoji and symbols are allowed (e.g., 🐢, ❖❖❖, ::, ===, ***).
+Emoji and symbols are allowed (e.g., 🌾, ❖❖❖, ::, ===, ***).
 - The delimiter is auto-detected from the first non-blank line, which MUST be a valid file declaration.
 - All declarations in the file MUST use the exact same delimiter string.
 Matching is byte-exact in UTF-8.
 - Writers MUST choose a delimiter such that no content line in the file begins with <DELIM><SP>.
 If a collision would occur, choose a different delimiter.